Are you buying an old house that needs to be renovated?

 Why do renovation projects go over budget?

 Normally this is due to inexperience.
-People imagine what is involved in a renovation (deep or cosmetic) and they only learn as they go what extra works and costs are involved when they are on site.
+People imagine what is involved in a renovation (deep or cosmetic) and they only discover what extra works and costs are involved when they are on site.

-Another reason that projects go over budget is that people begin a cosmetic renovation and learn about the need for retrofit works after they have started.
-In this situation it is very easy to topple unaware into a deep retrofit renovation when you only budgeted for a cosmetic renovation.
+Another reason that projects go over budget is that people begin a cosmetic renovation and realise the need for retrofit works after they have started.
+In this situation it is very easy to topple into a deep retrofit renovation when you only budgeted for a cosmetic renovation.
 Costs can double in this scenario.

 How do I avoid going over budget on my renovation project?

-Unless you are properly experienced don’t attempt to project manage the works yourself.
-That tends to be a recipe for disaster.
+Unless you are experienced don’t attempt to project manage the works yourself.

 I don’t have a sufficient budget for my renovation, what do I do?